daizutabi/mkapi/docs/usage/object.md

 These names link to the object documentation for easy navigation, if the objects are defined in the current MkDocs project.
-A summary line for each class is also provided for convenience.
+A summary line for each class and function is also provided for convenience.

 Below is the source code of `example/sub/__init__.py`.